Billy Murray (boxer)

-Billy Murray (April 18, 1892 – March 4, 1926) was an American boxer in the early 20th century.
+John Marks (April 18, 1892 – March 4, 1926), better known as Billy Murray, was an American boxer in the early 20th century.
+He died from tuberculosis, which he contracted during the First World War.

 Boxing career

 Although initially starting off rather weak, with 3 wins, 2 losses, and a draw, Murray had an incredible win streak afterwards.
 He was undefeated in his next 49 fights, against boxers such as Anton LaGrave, Johnny McCarthy, Jimmy Clabby, and many others.
 However, he was defeated twice in a row by a boxer known as George Chip.
 He won 2 more consecutive fights, then lost the next 9 fights in a row.
 He fought 24 more fights afterwards, bringing his record to 60 wins (45 by knockout), 16 losses, and 9 draws.